Albania–Austria relations

-Albania has an embassy in Vienna and 7 honorary consulates in Eisenstadt, Gössendorf, Graz, Grödig, Salzburg, St. Pölten and Villach.
+The history of bilateral relations between Albania and Austria dates back to 1912, when Albania declared its independence on 28 November 1912.
+Albania has an embassy in Vienna.
 Austria has an embassy in Tirana.
-The history of diplomatic relations of Albania and Austria dates back to 1912, when Albania declared its independence on November 28, 1912.
 As a European Union (EU) member, Austria supports Albania in its euro-integration path.
+Both countries are members of the Council of Europe and Organization for Security and Co-operation in Europe.

+History

+During World War II, some Albianians were imprisoned in a subcamp of the Mauthausen concentration camp in Melk in German-annexed Austria.

-Cooperation
+Trade and Bilateral Cooperation

 Diplomatic relations between Albania and Austria have traditionally been close and are currently governed by a complex set of treaties (including those with the European Union (EU), of which Austria is a member).